coreswitch/log/README.md

 # log

-log is a wrapper for logrus Go logging package.
+log is a wrapper for [logrus](https://github.com/sirupsen/logrus/) Go logging package.
 To help debugging, log added source code information and function name output to logrus.

 #### Example

-The simple example for enabling debug for DEBUG level and set output to stdout.
+The simple example for enabling debug level for DEBUG and set output to stdout.

 ```go
 package main